pelias/documentation/full_planet_considerations.md

 To set expectations, a 36 core machine can complete a Pelias build in about 16 hours.

+A 16 core machine with 64 Gb ram and SSD can complete a Pelias build in a week.

 ## Recommended processes

 ### Use Docker containers and orchestration